Nearsoft/jobs/readme.md

 * 5 years of experience
 * Proficient knowledge of Java and Android
 * Strong knowledge of Android UI design principles, patterns, and best practices
-* Proficient understanding of code versioning tools, such as Git
+* Proficient understanding of source control tools, such as Git
 * Familiarity with continuous integration
 * Strong knowledge in RESTful web services
- * Good Knowledge of Android SDK’s
+* Good knowledge of Android SDKs
-* Knowledge of the open-source Android ecosystem and the libraries available for common tasks.
+* Knowledge of the open-source Android ecosystem and the libraries available for common tasks
-* Knowledge of HTML and Javascript a plus
+* Knowledge of HTML and JavaScript a plus
 * Familiar with Kotlin
-* Experience with Agile metodologies
+* Experience with agile methodologies

 ## Senior Front End Engineer (1)
 🏊